joaoallmeida/kronos-chatbot/README.md

 ## 🚀 Overview

-The AI Personal Assistant it's an application of intelligence artificial that uses the Langchain library, streamlit and the Groq Free API to generated a high-quality text based on user input.
-Developed in Python, this project aims to facilitate faster and more efficient content creation.
+Kronos - AI Personal Assistant, is a Python-based artificial intelligence application that uses the Langchain library, streamlit, and the Groq Free API to generate high-quality text based on user input.
+This project aims to facilitate faster and more efficient content creation.

 ## 📚 Dependencies & Requirements